Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 ## 19. DONATIONS AND FINANCIAL TRANSACTIONS

-The Cyberflix Media Center is not registered as a charity in either the United States or Germany and donations are accepted under the representation of BobDaGecko.
+The Cyberflix Media Center is not registered as a charity in either the United States or Canada and donations are accepted under the representation of BobDaGecko.
 If a donation has no purpose laid out by the donor, the funds will be attributed automatically towards the funding and maintenance of the operations of Cyberflix Media.

 All financial contributions must be made via official means listed on the Site.